-Brent’s case revealed a critical gap in our system: individuals with sudden behavioral change are often evaluated only for psychiatric causes, even when the underlying issue is neurological, vascular, or inflammatory.
-Brent underwent extensive testing and treatment, yet no provider screened him for brain injury or neurological disease — conditions later confirmed on autopsy.
+Brent’s case revealed a critical gap in our system: individuals with sudden behavioral change are often evaluated only for psychiatric causes, even when the underlying issue is brain trauma, neurological, vascular, or inflammatory.
+Brent underwent extensive testing and treatment, yet no provider screened him for brain injury — a condition later confirmed on autopsy.

 Brent’s case is not isolated.
 Research shows: